TheLazyIndianTechie/LazyScan/README.md

 ## ▓▒░ DISCLAIMER NOTICE ░▒▓

-**Important**: LazyScan displays a disclaimer on every run to remind users about:
+**Important**: LazyScan displays a disclaimer on **first run only** to inform users about:
 - Cache deletion may affect application performance
 - Applications may need to rebuild caches after deletion
 - Always verify files before deletion
 - Use at your own risk

-The disclaimer appears automatically unless you use the `--no-logo` flag.
+The disclaimer requires acknowledgment on first use.
+After acknowledgment, it won't be shown again unless you reset the configuration (~/.config/lazyscan/preferences.ini).
+Using the `--no-logo` flag skips both the logo and disclaimer display.

 ## Unity Hub Integration